- Door card readers are a type of access control system that uses credentials in the form of key cards to grant entry.

 What is a door card reader?

-A door card reader is a type of access control system that requires credentials — such as keys, fobs, or cards — to enter a designated area.
+A door card reader is a type of access control system and physical security system that requires credentials — such as traditional keys, fobs, or cards — to enter a designated area.
 Door readers are a security measure that’s integral to maintaining secure boundaries.

 Card reader locks are beneficial because they: